 Purpose: To note words (and, but, so, you know, like, etc.) and sounds (ah, um, er) used as a “crutch” or “pause-fillers” by anyone who speaks during the meeting.
 Our goal as a Toastmaster is to avoid the use of these filler words.

-- When guests are present, give a brief explanation of the duties of the Ah-Counter when called upon by the Toastmaster.
+- When guests are present, give a brief explanation of the duties of the Ah-Master when called upon by the Toastmaster.

 - Make note of the number of inappropriate pauses or filler words for each attendee, including guests.